AllThingsDynamical/GeneralizedRBFSolvers.jl/README.md

 ### Main research questions

-1. Do vector valued functions benefit from using a correlated RBF representation?
+1. Do operator adapted derivative features improve the accuracy of simulations compared to an RBF representation?
 2. Does preconditioning help when solving non-linear problems?

 It turns out that derivative representers improve the accuracy of approximations by an order of magnitude.